dengage-tech/dengage-cordova-sdk/README.md

 ### Change Subscription Api Endpoint

-You can change subscription api endpoint by adding following metadata tag in `AndroidManifest.xml`
+You can change subscription api endpoint by adding following metadata tag in `YourProject/config.xml`.
+It will then automatically update your `andoridManifest.xml` file with subscription api endpoint.

   ```
   <meta-data